 Three closely related questions arise when thinking about forecasts of economic benefits of restructuring.
 First, are economic projections of increased efficiencies and revenue savings occurring as forecast?
 Second, assuming economic benefits do accrue, how best can one measure economic benefits against environment costs?
 A 1997 Center for Clean Air Policy report argues that while additional costs for NOx, SO2 and CO under restructuring would be in a range of US$16 to $140 billion per annum, economic costs are –as noted above – far greater, leading to significant net cost savings.)
 Third, if economic savings do not accrue as projected from restructuring, what are the implications for the environment of a partially completed deregulatory agenda?

 In looking at early forecasts, the words “restructuring” and “deregulation” were used almost interchangeably.
 A few years into this process, especially in the western United States, it is clear that deregulation has been a misnomer.
-The lessons of the telecommunications sector were perfectly clear in this regard: regulatory intervention increased rather than decreased as monopolies in the telecom sector were broken apart.
+The lessons of the telecommunications sector were perfectly clear in this regard: regulatory intervention increased rather than decreased, as monopolies in the telecom sector were broken apart.
 Similarly, breaking up electric power monopolies and unbundling different segments of the sector may require more -- not less – intervention by regulatory agencies.
 It was assumed that the main part of regulatory intervention would center on access and customer rate issues, similar to the telecom sector.
 It was not anticipated that it would also include price interventions in wholesale markets.

 Experience thus Far: Efficiency Gains